STEM in Society Minor

 Requirements: 6 courses for the minor and 5 courses for the certificate.
 No prior History coursework is necessary.

-If you are interested in pursuing the STEM in Society Certificate, please complete the pdf Declaration Form (47 KB) and submit it to Anuja Rivera in Van Dyck Hall, Room 111 or by email to This email address is being protected from spambots.
+If you are interested in pursuing the STEM in Society Certificate, please complete the Declaration Form and submit it to Kenneth Linden by email to This email address is being protected from spambots.
 You need JavaScript enabled to view it..
 Please note that the Declaration Form is only being accepted via email at this time.

 Take cutting-edge courses on histories of science, technology/technoscience, environment/envirotech, and health, including: